tripal/tripal_remote_job/README.md

   - [ ] API argument to specify target destination for job if multiple (make some logic to dynamically assign?)

 ## Requirements
-Tripal 3 (Tested with Tripal 3 [7.x-3.0-rc1])
+- Tripal 3 (Tested with Tripal 3 [7.x-3.0-rc1])
-libraries module
+- libraries module
+- php-daemon library
-drushd module
+- drushd module

 ## Installation
 1. Install module in same way as any other module